Xires87/FrycMod/README.md

 # FrycMod
-This mod adds everything from my other mods + 3 new armors, new ore, scrolls and new curse enchantment
+This mod adds everything from my other mods (except Sword Parry) + 3 new armors, new ore, scrolls and new curse enchantment
 -----------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------
 How to block recipes when Frycmod (or Hammers and Smithing) is installed: